 - Loss-Adjusted Food Availability: Because the per capita food availability data do not account for all spoilage and waste that accumulates in the marketing system and is discarded in the home, the data typically overstate actual consumption.
 Therefore, ERS calculates a set of estimates that account for food loss prior to ingestion.
 Per capita food availability poundages are adjusted for food loss, including spoilage, inedible components (such as bones in meat and pits in fruit), plate waste, and use as pet food.
 These estimates also include the loss-adjusted daily number of calories consumed (per capita) and the daily food pattern equivalents (previously called servings and MyPyramid equivalents).

-- Nutrient Availability: USDA's Center for Nutrition Policy and Promotion (CNPP) computes a related statistical series on total nutrients available for human consumption per capita per day.
-This series combines the detailed ERS estimates of per capita food availability and CNPP information on the nutrient content of foods, including inedible waste, such as bones and excess fat in meat.
-The resultant time series provides data on the effects of changing food use and composition of nutrients available for consumption.
+- Nutrient Availability: This data series is no longer being updated, but data are available in archived tables.
+USDA's Center for Nutrition Policy and Promotion (CNPP) computed a related statistical series on total nutrients available for human consumption per capita per day.
+This series combined the detailed ERS estimates of per capita food availability and CNPP information on the nutrient content of foods, including inedible waste, such as bones and excess fat in meat.
+The resultant time series provided data on the effects of changing food use and composition of nutrients available for consumption.
 This data series can be found on both the ERS and the CNPP websites.

 This section describes methods and data sources used for developing the supply and disappearance balance sheets and per capita food availability tables for each commodity and/or commodity group.
 The composition of each commodity group, the conversion from primary to retail weight, and the special problems related to coverage are also discussed.